A PAC-Bayesian Link Between Generalisation and Flat Minima

-\end{theorem} Proof is deferred to \Cref{sec: proof_2-wass} Theorem \ref{th:2-wass} shows it is possible when gradients are Lipschitz, to obtain a duality formula involving the gradient of the considered function at the price of a linear dependency on the diameter of $\Hcal$.
-Theorem \ref{th:2-wass} is also linked to the change of measure inequality when the prior distribution satisfies a log-Sobolev inequality.
+\end{restatable} {}The proof is deferred to \Cref{sec:proof-2-wass}. \Cref{th:2-wass} shows that, when gradients are Lipschitz, it is possible to obtain a duality formula involving the gradient of the considered function, at the cost of a linear dependency on the diameter $D$ of $\H$. \Cref{th:2-wass} is also linked to the change of measure inequality \citep{csizar1975divergence,donsker1976asymptotic} when the prior distribution satisfies a log-Sobolev inequality.
 This link is detailed in \Cref{cor:kl-change}.